epxlp/individual_genetic_risk/README.md

 ![alt text](https://github.com/epxlp/individual_genetic_risk/blob/gh-pages/baldness_table1.png)

-Other studies you might want to read that include genetic prediction of complex traits:
-<br><br>

 <br><br>
 > **Question: Can you say anything about the genetic architecture of male-patterned baldness from the table above?
 What implication does this have for genetic prediction?**